Quade Taylor

-Quade Gerald Taylor (born 11 December 1993) is an English footballer who plays for Dulwich Hamlet as a defender.
+Quade Gerald Taylor (born 11 December 1993) is an English footballer who plays for Cray Wanderers.

 Career

 Early career

 Taylor joined Dulwich Hamlet's youth academy aged 16, in the summer of 2010, and spent seven months at the club before joining Crystal Palace in March 2011.
 In the summer of 2012, Taylor signed a two-year professional contract with Crystal Palace committing his future until the summer of 2014.
 In March 2014, Taylor signed a loan deal with Conference side Welling United that lasted a month.
 During his loan spell, Taylor made nine league appearances and scored one league goal.
 At the end of the 2013–14 season, Taylor was released by Crystal Palace along with 11 others.

 Bolton Wanderers

 In July 2014, Taylor signed a one-year professional contract with Championship side Bolton Wanderers.
 He became a regular in the reserve side appearing in 20 league games and this resulted in Taylor making his first-team debut on the last day of the 2014–15 season against Birmingham City which Bolton lost 1–0 and Taylor played the full 90 minutes of the match.
 He said after making his professional debut, "The Birmingham game was a bit crazy – it was all new and a bit daunting, but I personally felt as though it couldn't have gone any better aside from the result.
 I just felt really at home in the team.
 I didn't have any idea that I was going to be starting the game either – I was obviously included in the matchday squad, but I didn't find out until we were in the dressing room beforehand."
 After making his debut, Taylor was rewarded with a 12-month contract extension that kept him at the Macron Stadium until the summer of 2016.

 In March 2016, he joined League Two side Dagenham & Redbridge on loan until the end of the season.

 At the end of the 2015–16 season, the club confirmed that he would be leaving when his contract expired at the end of June.